A Beginner’s Guide to Soccer

 Frequently Asked Questions

 Any age!
 Soccer is such an easy sport to start learning.
-Whether your child is 3 or 13, if they show interest in it, they should start learning how to dribble, pass and shoot.
+Whether your child is 3 or 13, if they show interest in it, they should start learning how to dribble, pass, and shoot.

 You’ll need to figure out which season the other sports are in.
 For example, a child can play soccer and basketball because they are in different seasons.
 Soccer is primarily a fall sport so sports like football, flag football, and cross-country could conflict.

 Having a growth mindset.
-Soccer is a sport that players can get better over time but it won’t happen overnight.
+Soccer is a sport where players can get better over time but it won’t happen overnight.
 Understand that it will take practice to get better.
 From here, work on your foot skills first then passing and shooting.